adjuststack

 Summary

-is a specialization of the opt_send_without_block
+opt_or is a specialization of the opt_send_without_block instruction

-operator is used.
+that occurs when the | operator is used.
 In CRuby, there are fast paths

 for if both operands are integers.